w3c/wai-curricula/content/foundation/what-is-web-accessibility.md

 Courses based on this module should:

-* Raise awareness of how people with disabilities use websites and applications.
+* raise awareness of how people with disabilities use websites and applications
-* Introduce core concepts of digital accessibility.
+* introduce core concepts of digital accessibility
-* Explain related terms such as usability, user experience, and inclusive design.
+* explain related terms such as usability, user experience, and inclusive design

 ## Learning Outcomes for Module

 Students should be able to:

-* Describe examples of how people with disabilities use the Web.
+* describe examples of how people with disabilities use the Web
-* Define web accessibility for people with disabilities.
+* define web accessibility for people with disabilities
-* Describe how the Web is used on devices such as mobile phones, smart TVs, watches, and home gadgets.
+* describe how the Web is used on devices such as mobile phones, smart TVs, watches, and home gadgets
-* Define key terms in web and digital accessibility.
+* define key terms in web and digital accessibility

 ## Competencies